derekshoneycutt/Imogene/README.md

 };
 ```

-The `$` syntax used to find and modify DOM elements returns an array of elements that is extended with additional functionality.
-The `$_.enhance` method will also enhance an existing array of nodes with this same functionality upon request, and any query from the `$_.find` etc. is also enhanced with these same extensions.
+The functions used to find and modify DOM elements often return an array of elements that is extended with additional functionality.
+Basically, any function returning Node[] explicitly will have that array enhanced.
+The `$_.enhance` method will also enhance an existing array of nodes with this same functionality upon request.
 Some code elaboration:
 ```javascript
 const checkbox = $('#mycheckbox');